eclipse-tractusx/tractusx-edc/docs/development/decision-records/2025-03-28-expose-bpns-from-group/README.md

 ## Decision

-TractusX-EDC will expose the BPNs  in a BPN Group provided a Group identifier.
-For this a new endpoint will be created in the `BusinessPartnerGroupApi`.
+TractusX-EDC will expose an endpoint that will provide the BPNs contained in a BPN Group given the BPN Group identifier.

 ## Rationale